Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 06

 The 105 SF Pretrial staff were not consulted.
-The 200+ community partner organizations in SF Pretrial's network were not consulted.
+The 150+ community partner organizations in SF Pretrial's network were not consulted.

 The data on SF Pretrial is unchallenged.
 The legal basis for the transfer doesn't apply.
 And the process that produced this decision could not survive five minutes of public scrutiny.

-The Clock · Preserve SF Pretrial
+The Clock · Approve SF Pretrial's foundational contract

 The Mayor submits his FY26 budget to the Board.